 - Number and variety of courses taken outside the major and the balance and proportion of the candidate’s program as a whole

-- Phi Beta Kappa is the accolade for an undergraduate liberal arts education, thereby requiring evidence of both breadth and depth of study in the liberal arts.
-This normally means that the student should be enrolled in the College of Letters and Science and be a candidate for the liberal bachelor degree.
-Senior candidates must have 90 credits of work in the College of Letters and Science; Juniors must have virtually all credits in Letters and Science.
+- Phi Beta Kappa is an accolade for an undergraduate liberal arts education, thereby requiring evidence of both breadth and depth of study in the liberal arts and sciences.
+This normally means that the student should be enrolled in the College of Letters & Science and be a candidate for the liberal bachelor degree.
+Senior candidates must have 90 credits of work in the College of Letters & Science; Juniors must have virtually all credits in Letters & Science.

-- Applied or pre-professional coursework shall not be considered in the breadth evaluation.
+- Non L&S applied or pre-professional coursework shall not be considered in the breadth evaluation.
+Only courses that qualify as L&S degree credit are considered.

 - Academic or non-academic misconduct may disqualify a student from election to Phi Beta Kappa.